MWieland/islandelephants/README.md

 # islandelephants
-[islandelephants]() provides routines for audio classification.
-Modules for data preparation, training, testing and prediction are provided.
-Focus is on working with audio recordings of elephant sounds.
+[islandelephants]() provides modules for data preparation, training, testing and prediction of animal sounds in audio recordings.
+Focus is on working with recordings of elephant sounds.

 > NOTE: This is work in progress and not ready to be used yet.

 ## Usage
 Simple command line tool.
+To get help call the following.

 ```shell
 $ python islandelephants.py --help
 ```

 ### Prepare dataset
-This prepares a dataset for training and audio classifier to detect animal (here elephant) sounds in audio files.
+This prepares a dataset for training an audio classifier to detect animal (here elephant) sounds in audio files.
 We currently support audio files in [Wav]() format and annotations in [Raven]() format.
 The following steps are covered by dataset preparation.

 - Ignore samples for which no annotation or audio file could be found
 - Randomly split dataset into training and testing (80 / 20) with fixed seed